Clyde Haberman: Personal life

 Clyde Haberman was first married to Nancy Spies Haberman, an executive with the public relations firm Rubenstein Associates.
 Their two children are Maggie Haberman, White House correspondent for The New York Times, and Zach Haberman, account director at BerlinRosen.
 Since 1984, Haberman has been married to Kathleen Jones, former director of special projects at Human Rights First and former associate publisher of The New York Review of Books.
-Their daughter is Emma Haberman, special events manager at World Central Kitchen in Washington, D.C.
+Their daughter is Emma Haberman, former special events manager at World Central Kitchen in Washington, D.C.

-He has seven grandchildren: Max, Miri and Dashiell Gregorian; Eve and Celia Haberman; and Clementine and Asa Powers.